sinotna/Gitops/README.md

 ArgoCD
 1. cd argo-cd
 2. helm install argocd ./ -n argocd --create-namespace
 3. ArgoCD should be up and running now.
-The secre "argocd/argocd-initial-admin-secret" is created with the admin password
+The secret "argocd/argocd-initial-admin-secret" is created with the admin password

 Application Sets
 All applications will automatically start after applying the application sets.